 Generally, the most affordable green car to insure is the Mitsubishi i-MiEV.
 The second most affordable electric vehicle to insure is the Toyota Prius.

 Here’s what real customers are paying to insure their green vehicles with Jerry.

 |Type of Car||Electric or Hybrid||Average Monthly Premium||Average Annual Premium|

 |Ford C-Max SE||Hybrid||$110||$1,324|

 |Nissan Leaf S||Electric||$111||$1,335|

 Many companies are also releasing a new hybrid option of familiar models, such as the Hyundai Elantra, the Toyota Corolla, and the Honda Accord.
 But between a gas-powered Accord and a hybrid Accord (all other factors being equal), you’ll probably pay more for insurance for the hybrid.

-Studies show that insurance rates for hybrids are typically higher by about 15-33%.
+Studies show that insurance rates for hybrids are typically higher than regular cars by about 15-33%.
 Electric car premiums are higher by about 50-100%.